cyberelic/cyberelic.github.io/index.md

 this site focuses on my cyber security journey. its a place for me to write down walkthroughs of the [CTF's](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) I complete.

-### Markdown

-Markdown
-is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-markdown
-Syntax highlighted code block

 # Header 1
 ## Header 2
 ### Header 3